iamthechad/javadoc2dash/README.md

     * No icon will be used if this is omitted.
 * `--out`: Specify a directory to create the docset in.
     * The docset will be created in the current directory if omitted.
+* `--type`: Specify the type of the documentation
+    * Values: 'javadoc' (default) or 'jsdoc'

 ### Examples

-Bare minimum: `j2d-cli --name Sample --javadoc /path/to/apidoc`
+Bare minimum: `d2d-cli --name Sample --javadoc /path/to/apidoc`

-Full options: `j2d-cli --name Sample --javadoc /path/to/apidoc --displayName "Awesome Sample API" --keyword asa --iconFile /path/to/icon.png --out /path/to/output`
+Full options: `d2d-cli --name Sample --javadoc /path/to/apidoc --displayName "Awesome Sample API" --keyword asa --iconFile /path/to/icon.png --out /path/to/output`

 Abbreviated options.
-Most command-line options can be abbreviated. `j2d-cli -n Sample -j /path/to/apidoc -d "Awesome Sample API" -k asa -i /path/to/icon.png -o /path/to/output`
+Most command-line options can be abbreviated. `d2d-cli -n Sample -j /path/to/apidoc -d "Awesome Sample API" -k asa -i /path/to/icon.png -o /path/to/output`

+# Custom HTML to DashDocset generation

+The plugin supports the implementation of a custom Dash Docset where the search properties can be generated at will.
+The default JavaDoc DashDocset is basically a specific implementation.
+To create a custom docset out of any HTML you need to implement the DocSetParserInterface and the MatchTypeInterface.

+The plugin also supports JSDoc3 as a first class citizen.

+An example for JSDoc3 can be found at [https://github.com/i-net-software/jsdoc-dash-docset](https://github.com/i-net-software/jsdoc-dash-docset)